-Julie Wynne, TEP, has a broad experience in Swiss and international estate planning.
+Julie Wynne, TEP, is specialised in all aspects of international estate planning.
 She provides advice in the field of wills, probate and estate administration, application of international succession laws, including international inheritance and tax issues.

-Julie also has significant experience in employment law.
-She provides advice to a wide array of clients, whether organisations or individuals, especially in the charity and social enterprise sector.
+Julie Wynne also has significant experience in employment law.
+She provides advice to a wide array of clients, whether organisations or individuals.
 She worked two years as clerk with the Geneva Labour Courts.